 Depending on the type of encryption protocol that you are using, it can also have an impact on the connection speed as well.
-The encryption process will add more data, therefore adding the encryption results in slower bandwidth, and therefore slower speed.
-The opposite is true; lower encryption levels leads to less added bandwidth, and faster speed.
+The encryption process will add more data, therefore adding the encryption results in slower bandwidth and therefore slower speed.
+The opposite is true; lower encryption levels lead to less added bandwidth and faster speed.

 Many VPNs will now utilize a protocol known as OpenVPN, which will give optimal results when it comes to speed and security.
 There are some VPNs to give you an option to choose between TCP and UDP when you are using OpenVPN.
 TCP is an acronym for Transmission Control Protocol, and it includes checking errors that will confirm that all data packets have been delivered.

 On the other hand, UDP is an acronym for User Datagram Protocol, and unlike TCP, it will not check whether every data pocket has been delivered.
 Since the TCP protocol has an extra step, it will become slower than the UDP, and vice versa.

 4- Antiviruses and firewalls

 Firewalls will not necessarily impact the performance of a VPN, unless they are made to interfere with your CPU’s performance or VPN traffic.
 In cases such as this one, the speed slows down considerably, or blocks the traffic entirely.

 There can be additional software that can slow down your VPN speeds considerably as well, such as antimalware and antiviruses, through them scanning every outgoing and incoming data packets, which can be slowing down the connection.